Human life can be described using five modes.

 We are all born enlightened

-Joy and lack of worry are ruling the day and time does not matter.
+Joy and lack of worry are ruling the day and time doesn't matter.

 Humans have to learn to become selfish, to discriminate, to worry, to cheat or to lie.
 Unfortunately, it does not take long to learn all that.